LianDuanTrain/Helm3/2 Install and Configure a Chart from Artifacthub/2-2 Subtitles.md

 The tpioc I'm go though in this video are

 ## Topics
--  Creates a chart directory
+-  Creates a Chart directory
--  Install a Chart
--  Install a Chart with NameSpace
+-  Creates a K8S resource in Chart
--  Uninstall a Chart
+-  Verify Chart

 ## Creates a Chart directory
  - `helm create my-app-config`
+ -
 ```
 my-app-config
 ├── charts